CNET Asks: Which of these 2019 Golden Globe Nominees was your favorite?

-2018 was full of door-busting movie premieres and fantastic series, and it was awesome to see some geek standouts get the recognition they deserved at Sunday's Golden Globes.
-Nominations were given to Black Panther, Spider-Man: Into the Spider-Verse, A Quiet Place, Westworld and more.
+2018 was full of door-busting movie premieres and fantastic series, and it was awesome to see some of the geek standouts get the recognition they deserved at Sunday's Golden Globes.
+Nominations were given to Black Panther, Spider-Man: Into the Spider-Verse, A Quiet Place and Westworld, among others.

 There was a bunch of great sci-fi, comic and geek culture representation at the 2019 Golden Globes.
-But we're curious to see which of our geek culture nominees reign supreme in the eyes of the CNET Community.
-Cast your vote in the poll below.
+But we're curious to see which of our geek culture nominees reign supreme in the eyes of CNET readers.
+Vote in the poll below.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.